BIBI-Group/FoodWasteHackaton/README.md

 * Ingredient list
 * Weight per ingredient
+* Split: train / test

-**Problem 1**: The dataset did not include annotation of ingredients compatible with the other datasets in FiftyOne format.
+**Problem 1**: The dataset did not include annotation of ingredient names, ingredient weights and train/test split compatible with the other datasets in FiftyOne format.

 **Solution**: We built a Python script to generate annotations compatible with the original datasets, and uploaded the results to the same Hugging Face dataset.